As an Agile Coach, I find an interesting paradox about Agile Training. Most people will state that they already know all about Agile and Scrum.

 Without Scrum or Agile Training, Terms are Misused and Principles Abused

 I’ve also run into client situations where team members were taught or told things about Scrum and Agile that were inaccurate.
-What do I tell team members who have been taught to use “Sprint” to describe waterfall phases, as in the Analysis Sprint, the Development Sprint, and the Testing Sprint?
+What should I tell your team members who have been taught to use “Sprint” to describe waterfall phases, as in the Analysis Sprint, the Development Sprint, and the Testing Sprint?

 Organizations will also do things that run directly counter to the Agile Principles.
 I see helicopter managers who are micromanaging team members when they profess to have empowered teams who are self-organizing.
 I also observe organizations who have centralized testing and so the development team hands off their work at the end of the sprint to the testing team.

 Have a Conversation on the Need for Scrum and Agile Training

 Unfortunately, there is no standard assessment for measuring Agility (and if there were I’d be suspicious of it!).
-So I find I that early on I need to spend a lot of time just asking questions and helping people understand where they are today, and where they might be if they invested in proper Agile training.
+So I find that early on I need to spend a lot of time just asking questions and helping people understand where they are today, and where they might be if they invested in proper Agile training.

 I try to cast a vision for what they might gain by learning and improving their processes.
 I talk about the benefits that they’ve hoped for that they aren’t realizing.
 Here are some typical talking points: